TommasoTarchi/autoRNAseq/README.md

 it to be set.
 If **at least one** of the steps you intend to run is listed for a variable, then you need to set that variable.

+- `input_list`: complete path to txt file containing input files described in the previous section.
+  Required by steps: 2, 3, 4, 5, 6, 7, 8, 9.

 - `index_dir`: path to directory for genome index files.
-Required by: 1. genome indexing, 3. alignment.
+Required by steps: 1, 3.

 - `fasta_file`: complete path to fasta file with reference genome.
-Required by: 1. genome indexing.
+Required by steps: 1.

 - `annotation_file`: complete path to GTF/GFF file.
-Required by: 1. genome indexing, 9. gene counts.
+Required by steps: 1, 9.

 - `trimmed_fastq_dir`: path to directory to store trimmed read files.
-Required by: 2.
-FastQ trimmming.
+Required by steps: 2.

 - `out_bam_dir`: path to directory to store output alignment files.
-Required by: 3. alignment, 4.
-BAM sorting,
-  5. remove duplicates, 6.
-BAM filtering, 8.
-BAM stats, 9. gene counts.
+Required by steps: 3, 4, 5, 6, 7, 8, 9.

 - `gene_counts_dir`: path to directory to store gene counts files.
-Required by: 9. gene counts.
+Required by steps: 9.

 - `report_dir`: path to directory to store produced reports and plots.
-Required by: 10. summarize results.
+Required by steps: 10.

 ### Process specific parameters